eekevall/Instacart-Python-Analysis/README.md

 * Data cleaning, wrangling and consistency checks
 * Consider data ethics when dealing with customer information
-* Merge all datasets into a single dataset (over 32M records)
+* Merge all data sets into a single data set (over 32M records)
 * Conduct exploratory data analysis
 * Derive new variables and create flags (grouping and aggregating the data) to help with the analysis
 * Create visualizations communicating insights for stakeholders